ginnox/CanalNetworkDocs/DesignProduction/DesignProduction.md

 ![fig073](Images/Image%20073.png)

+> Note.
+In all cases, the cross-section view is generated FUS with respect to the current route.
+This is in line with the convention adopted for profile data extraction.

 ### 1. Cross-Sections at increments

 To use the first method, start by switching off the XSEC toggle button at the top of the detail view area.
 Then start the command.
 You will be prompted with available options for incremental cross-section generation.